MimirHQ/battleshipdocs/playbook.md

 You may will encounter many similar programming tasks in your coursework.
 Build your own playbook to keep track of your programming tricks!

+To view the full list of methods available in Battleship, [read the API docs.](api.md)

 ## Basic Plays

 ### Checking if a ship is on your team